resmushit/wordpress-plugin/readme.txt

 1. The simple interface

 == Changelog ==

+= 0.1.18 =
+* Avoid `filesize () : stat failed` errors if a picture file is missing
+* Log check file permissions
+* Check extensions on upload (avoid using reSmush.it API if it's not a picture)
+* Increase API Timeout for big pictures (10 secs)

 = 0.1.17 =
 * Fix bug (non-working optimization) on bulk upload when "Optimize on upload" isn't selected